KevinMarquette/kevinmarquette.github.io/_posts/2020-03-10-Powershell-disable-smb3-compression.md

 Start-DscConfiguration -Path C:\DSC -Wait -Force -Verbose
 ```

-This example just configures `localhost` but you could specify your servers instead.
+This example just configures `localhost` but you could specify your hosts instead.
 Ideally, you are already using DSC and can just add this to your existing configuration.

 ## Why configuration management

 I just want to call out that even if you blast out a change like this to every sever, it is important to move this into your configuration management system.
-Making this change this way only gets the systems that are online at this very moment.
-If a system is powered off, or reverted to a snapshot, or restored from backup, or a new server is deployed, they also need to have these changes made.
+Making this change this way only gets the hosts that are online at this very moment.
+If a host is powered off, or reverted to a snapshot, or restored from backup, or a new host is deployed, they also need to have these changes made.

 I am often quick to rush out a change, but the task isn't really done until its a managed setting.
 I don't care if thats Group Policy, SCCM, DSC, Puppet, Chef, or something else.
 Don't just fire and forget changes like this.